aymane399/Interactive-campus-map/README.md

  The application must be intuitive and easy to use.

  ## Some screenshots of the app
+Loading screen on the left, daylight theme main screen on the right

 ![Alt text](screens1.png?raw=true "Loading screen on the left, daylight theme main screen on the right")